allwllyn/PLC-ExamTwo/README.md

 e.
 (15 points) Write a program that process all lexemes in a file by recognizing all tokens in a file, and produces a list of those tokens in order<br />
     • If a group of characters is not defined in your language your program should print an error message stating what went wrong and terminate<br />
-    (stop running)
     • This program should be written in an Object-Oriented fashion<br />
     • This program should have comments to describe each method that is defined<br />

 *see Lexical.kt in src/main/kotlin/Analyzer*<br />